Left ventricular assist device (LVAD)

 You may have a VAD implanted while you wait for a heart transplant or for your heart to become strong enough to effectively pump blood on its own.
 Your doctor may also recommend having a VAD implanted as a long-term treatment if you have heart failure and you're not a good candidate for a heart transplant.

-The procedure to implant a VAD requires open-heart surgery and has serious risks.
+The procedure to implant a VAD often requires open-heart surgery and has serious risks.
 However, a VAD can be lifesaving if you have severe heart failure.

 Why it's done